Efficient Eco-friendly Farming System with Improved Fish Welfare

 Farming Environment

-Short crop cycle in a water recirculation aquaculture system (RAS) that continuously refreshes an optimal oxygen level and removes growth inhibitors such as carbon dioxide and nitrogen compounds.
-The vertical raceways are self-cleaning, thus lowering pathogen contamination.
+Short crop cycle in a water recirculation aquaculture system (RAS) with optimal oxygen levels and removal of growth inhibitors like CO2 and nitrogen.
+Self-cleaning vertical raceways reduce pathogen contamination.

 Operational Simplicity